Coast Guard, DHS.

 Background and Purpose

 The Coast Guard published guidelines on December 31, 1992 (57 FR 62600), to assist groups seeking recertification under the Oil Terminal and Oil Tanker Environmental Oversight and Monitoring Act of 1990 (33 U.S.C.
 2732) (the Act).
-The Coast Guard issued a policy statement on July 7, 1993 (58 FR 36504), to clarify the factors that the Coast Guard would be considering in making its determination as to whether advisory groups should be certified in accordance with the Act; and the procedures which the Coast Guard would follow in meeting its certification responsibilities under the Act.
+The Coast Guard issued a policy statement on July 7, 1993 (58 FR 36504), to clarify the factors that the Coast Guard would be considering in making its determination as to whether advisory groups should be certified in accordance with the Act, and the procedures which the Coast Guard would follow in meeting its certification responsibilities under the Act.
 Most recently, on September 16, 2002 (67 FR 58440), the Coast Guard changed its policy on recertification procedures for regional citizen's advisory council by requiring applicants to provide comprehensive information every three years.
 For the two years in between, applicants only submit information describing substantive changes to the information provided at the last triennial recertification.
-This is the year in this triennial cycle that PWSRCAC must provide comprehensive information.
+This is the year in the triennial cycle in which PWSRCAC provided comprehensive information on its application for recertification.
+The Coast Guard solicited public comments on PWSRCAC recertification through a Notice; Request for comments published on December 26, 2019, titled “Application for Recertification of Prince William Sound Regional Citizens' Advisory Council” (82 FR 29572).

 BILLING CODE 9110-04-P